top of page

 All pain is created by the brain, regardless of it is due to tissue damage or learned neural pathways.

-Why do our brain's create chronic pain?
+Why do our brains create neuroplastic pain?

-The problem is, our brains evolved with the main goal of keeping us alive.
+Our brains evolved with the main goal of keeping us alive.
 It is far more concerned with keeping us safe than comfortable.
 Because of this, our brains can start to operate in an overprotective mode and send pain signals when there is no true damage.
 This is especially true when past experiences or current life stresses are keeping our threat system on high alert.

 First, all pain is real.
 Because all pain is created by the brain.
 Studies have shown that pain without a physical cause activates the same brain areas as physically caused pain (2).
 The difference with neuroplastic pain is that there is no true tissue damage so the pain comes from our brains being overprotective and wiring in an unhelpful way.

 Second, a diagnosis does not necessarily mean there is anything physically wrong in the body.
 Many diagnoses are just descriptions of reported symptoms or processes that have no known cause.
-These types of conditions are known to cooccur with anxiety and depression and are worsened by stress, which points towards the brain playing a major role.

 Also, doctors are trained to look for and treat physical causes.
 But even visual abnormalities in the body can be "normal abnormalities" that don't cause pain in the majority of people who have them.
 For example, studies show that 64% of people with no back pain have herniations and degeneration.
 (3)